zhehaowang/zhehao.me/tech-notes/a7ii/lreasy.md

   * Camera calibration: e.g. if your camera usually applies too much magenta.
 Most people don't need to worry about this.

 * Tools strip / local adjustment
-  * Spot removal
+  * Spot removal / advanced healing brush
-    * Cleaning blemishes off people, removal isolated little objects from simple background, dust on lenses
+    * Cleaning blemishes off people, stray hair, removal of isolated little objects from simple background, dust on lenses
     * Healing (copy) / cloning mode (merge, e.g. for skin)
     * **h**: hide the little patch indication
+    * sometimes can serve a similar role as healing brush in photoshop
   * **Cmd + +/-**: adjust preview size
   * Graduated filter, like a graduated neutral density lens filter
     * E.g. to make a blown out sky less bright and more blue / more dramatic
     * End point gradient has 0-percent effect, starting point 100-percent effect
+    * note that the noise dial means noise reduction and to the right means adding noise reduction
+    * now comes with temperature and tint as well, useful e.g. when different parts of your image have different color temperature (flash vs natural light)
+    * Moire: interference effect between grid of your camera sensor and grid of some objects you are shooting (e.g. fabric).
+Moving this dial right reduces this effect.
+  * Radial filter: graduated filter but circular
+    * can serve as a off-center vignette, create depth-of-field like effect in post
+    * feather: soft / hard edge of the filter
+    * invert mask: adjust inside / outside the filter
+    * **Cmd + Option + drag**: creates a duplicate of the filter, can stack up the effect
   * Red eye removal tool
   * Adjustment brush
     * A, B: two brushes.